patricebechard/rasa/docs/core/forms.rst

 Requesting Extra Slots
 ~~~~~~~~~~~~~~~~~~~~~~

-If you have frequent changes to the required slots and don't want to retrain your
+If you make frequent changes to the required slots and don't want to retrain your
 assistant when your form changes, you can also use a
 :ref:`custom action<custom-actions>` ``validate_{form_name}`` to define
 which slots should be requested.
 Rasa Open Source will run your custom action whenever